Frauke Musial, Bio-Psychologist and Para-Equestrian

 Additional qualifications

-As part of my journey with horses I have aspired and achieved a couple of additional qualifications as part of my continuing education as an equestrian.
+As part of my journey with horses I have aspired and achieved a couple of

 Ride like a Viking Trainer & Instructor